-There will never be a more awkward encounter than running into an old friend that you’ve lost contact with and dancing around talking about your MS. In my experience, there really is no easy way of approaching the subject.
-Personally I don’t like talking about it for fear of letting my disease of define who I am, but at the same time it’s something that you just have to do, I’m just never gonna get used to it myself.
+There’s nothing more awkward than running into an old friend that you’ve lost contact with and dancing around talking about your MS. It’s a real conversation stopper, never fails!
+In my experience, there really is no easy way of approaching the subject.
+I despise telling people about it for the first time because I feel like it’s all that defines me.
+Unfortunately it’s something that you just have to do, Over and over and over again!

 99% of these encounters that I have had result in two things;